-PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY COMMISSIONING AUTHORITIES owner to ensure that the project goals are being incorporated into the design documentation functions as required to ensure proper integration of needs & requirements functions as required to ensure proper integration of needs & requirements submittals, as applicable. - Keep communication lines open between owner, contractor and design team allowed for hand- over training & commissioning activities COST CONSULTANTS - Assist team to set realistic budget, bearing in mind current market conditions. - Help the team to understand what choices may help keep costs under control Assist team with life-cycle- cost analysis Ensure that both costs and credits for proposed technologies are accounted for - Assist team with updated cost estimates - Review final bid documents with the design team SPECIALISED ENGINEERS (GENERAL) Provide feedback on each design choice Work with the design team to find environment- specific opportunities & features that answer building specifications Help the team consider new options Provide input into the discussions on respective topics (energy, light, materials, environment, water, air quality, landscape, access, grid) Help the team to understand local specificities and how to take advantage of it Assist thanks Provide input into discussion by performing calculations, simulations, analysis Work with the design team to refine choices to stay within the established targets Plan strategy geological test Work with the design team to refine system choices to stay within the established targets Perform simulations calculations, simulation, analysis Ensure that equipment selections, materials Work with the contractor to ensure compliance with new strategies/ technologies Design and coordinate the construction and monitoring of experimental mock-ups when needed Prepare and submit Participate in commissioning & user and operations staff Training to ensure proper handover.
+PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY QUALITY AUDITORS AND COMMISSIONING AUTHORITIES - Work with the design team & owner to ensure that the project goals are being incorporated into the design documentation - Provide review functions as required to ensure proper integration of needs & requirements Continue to provide review functions as required to ensure proper integration of needs & requirements Review select contractor submittals, as applicable.
+Keep communication lines open between owner, contractor and design team - Ensure that sufficient time is allowed for hand- over training & commissioning activities - Participate in BPE COST CONSULTANTS - Assist team to set realistic budget, bearing in mind current market conditions. - Help the team to understand what choices may help keep costs under control Assist team with life-cycle- cost analysis Ensure that both costs and credits for proposed technologies are accounted for - Assist team with updated cost estimates - Review final bid documents with the design team

+PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY SPECIALISED ENGINEERS (GENERAL) Provide feedback on each design choice Work with the design team to find environment- specific opportunities & features that answer building specifications Help the team consider new options Provide input into the discussions on respective topics (energy, light, materials, environment, water, air quality, landscape, access, grid) Help the team to understand local specificities and how to take advantage of it Assist thanks to engineering tools Provide input into discussion by performing calculations, simulations, analysis Work with the design team to refine choices to stay within the established targets Plan strategy geological test requirements and potential design changes Coordinate with project manager impact on scope, schedule and cost of the required changes if decided (dealing with geological uncertainty) Work with the design team to refine system choices to stay within the established targets Perform simulations calculations, simulation, analysis Ensure that equipment selections, materials selections, and construction methods reflect sustainable goals Update studies to reflect latest design Aid in value engineering process Work with the contractor to ensure compliance with new strategies/ technologies Design and coordinate the construction and monitoring of experimental mock-ups when needed Prepare and submit compliance model as required Quantify impact of changes during construction Participate for certification Participate in commissioning & user and operations staff Training to ensure proper handover.
 Work with operations staff to understand optimisation options Perform or participate in BPE Engage in BPE studies, including evaluating differences between simulation model and built environment.
-Work with the team to understand differences
+Work with the team to understand differences between modelled & actual data Work to spread information on results within industry